Consensys/doc.goquorum/docs/Reference/API-Methods.md

 #### Parameters

-* `addressToVoteOn`: address of the contract extension's management contract (this can be found using [`quorumExtension_activeExtensionContracts`](#quorumextension_activeextensioncontracts))
+* `addressToVoteOn`: *string* - address of the contract extension's management contract (this can be found using [`quorumExtension_activeExtensionContracts`](#quorumextension_activeextensioncontracts))

 * `vote`: *boolean* - `true` approves the extension process, `false` cancels the extension process

-* `txArgs`: arguments for the vote submission transaction - `privateFor` must contain the public key of the node that initiated the contract extension
+* `txArgs`: *object* - arguments for the vote submission transaction; `privateFor` must contain the public key of the node that initiated the contract extension.

 #### Returns